Charlotte Brain Injury Attorneys

 Damage can be temporary or permanent, and may include weakness, loss of sensation, loss of coordination, loss of intellectual capacity, and paralysis.

 If you or a loved one has suffered a brain injury or head injury, it is important that you seek medical and legal counsel as soon as possible.
-The Charlotte head injury lawyers of Dewey, Ramsay & Hunt, P.A. can provide you with a free initial consultation to review your situation and determine whether you may have a claim.
+Our team can provide you with a free initial consultation to review your situation and determine whether you may have a claim.
 If another person caused the injury by acting negligently or recklessly, you may be able to recover damages for medical expenses, reduced earning ability, lost wages, pain and suffering, and other losses you have sustained.